AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 >
 >You can only report on campaigns that have already run.

-Set the **[!UICONTROL Report date range]** to cover the dates during which the campaign was actively running. [!DNL AMC] supports a 365-day lookback window with a maximum span of 90 days.
+Set the **[!UICONTROL Report date range]** to the period when the selected [!DNL AMC] campaign ran. [!DNL AMC] supports a 365-day lookback window with a maximum span of 90 days.

 Set the **[!UICONTROL Report run date]**.
 This is the date on which the report executes.
 The run date must be at least one day after the report end date and can be up to 46 days in the future.
 For the full set of date constraints, see [AMC constraints reference](#constraints).